bookofproofs/bookofproofs.github.io/_sources/history/19th-century/gateaux.md

 6. Authored numerous research works on the topics of integration and topological algebra.
 7. Pioneered the use of general topology in the fields of mathematics, real analysis, and algebra.

-Born 5 May1889, Vitry-le-François, Marne, France.
+Born 5 May 1889, Vitry-le-François, Marne, France.
 Died 3 October 1914, Rouvroy, near Lens, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gateaux/)